psychemedia/island-storynotes/carus-wilson/20-tempters-and-tempted.md

 ````

-## The Revered William Carus Wilsom
+## The Revered William Carus Wilson

-Born in 1791, in Wesmorland, and married to Anne Neville, in 1815, William Carus Wilson was a graduate of Trinity College, Cambridge, and early publisher of penny periodicals.
+Born in 1791, in Westmorland, and married to Anne Neville, in 1815, William Carus Wilson was a graduate of Trinity College, Cambridge, and early publisher of penny periodicals.

 He originally *applied for ordination to the Bishop of Chester*, but *was rejected on account of his " Calvinistic opinions"*, although he was *shortly afterwards ordained by the Archbishop of Canterbury* and became a curate, then vicar, at Tunstall, four miles or so from his paternal home at Casterton Hall, not far from Kirkby Lonsdale, before becoming rector at Whittington.
 He was also Chaplain to His Royal Highness the Duke of Sussex.